sgtp/bh24-data-quality/paper/paper.md

 4. Novelty

 # Reality check: a thought experiment
-As a very extreme exercise at this stage, we can try to sketch some metrics as mental exercise, to see at least if the above exercise and definitions don’t lead to nonsensical conclusions.
+As a (rather extreme) thought experiment, we can consider a data evaluation problem, sketch some metrics, and apply the above thinging, to see if the resulting data evaluation is at least consistent, in that it doesn’t lead to nonsensical conclusions.

-Evaluation experiment 1: evaluation of curation strategies In this scenario we are considering if we can measure the relative value of three curation strategies in different scenarios.
+The problem that we are considering is the evaluation of data curation strategies: given three different scenarios, what curation strategy leads to the highest value of data per moeny invested?
+We focus on the relative value of curation strategies in these scenarios as this provides a "measure" abstract enough that can compensate the noise deriving from all assumption we made, and still provide for some intuitive evaluation of results.

 ## Conditions
 - A dataset consists of annotations of 10k genes (out of a total of 30k), in free text.